http://www.youtube.com/watch?v=by0JhirtO-0&feature=related

 shown in Figure 8.
 The sixth embodiment, although somewhat

-different in appearance, operates in substantially the same manner
+different in appearance, operates in substantially the same

-are denoted with like numerals.
+parts are denoted with like numerals.
 The sixth embodiment again

-comprises a duct, the area of cross-section of which reduces from
+comprises a duct, the area of cross-section of which reduces

-fifth is that in the fifth embodiment the flow induces a vortex
+embodiment and the fifth is that in the fifth embodiment the

-which has an axis of rotation which is co-linearly aligned with
+flow induces a vortex which has an axis of rotation which is

-the central axis of the inlet, whereas in the sixth embodiment,
+co-linearly aligned with the central axis of the inlet, whereas

-the axis of rotation of the vortex is disposed substantially
+in the sixth embodiment, the axis of rotation of the vortex is

 It has been noted previously that in the embodiments of the

-modified venturi tube, the cross-sectional area of the duct varies
+modified venturi tube, the cross-sectional area of the duct

-exit.
-As in the examples of the nozzles and diffusers, it has been
+increasing in the exit.
+As in the examples of the nozzles and

-found advantageous, at least in certain circumstances to vary the
+diffusers, it has been found advantageous, at least in certain

-manner that conforms to the characteristics of the Golden Section
+characteristics of the Golden Section or Ratio.
+To take

-or Ratio.
-To take advantage of this aspect, further embodiments of
+advantage of this aspect, further embodiments of the modified

-expands in the greater part in accordance with the Golden Ratio.
+in the greater part in accordance with the Golden Ratio.

-It has been found that, in at least certain configurations of the
+It has been found that, in at least certain configurations of

-embodiments, the arrangements promote substantially radial laminar
+the embodiments, the arrangements promote substantially radial

-fluid flow within those arrangements.
+of the fluid flow within those arrangements.

 It should be appreciated that the scope of the present invention